Private Maui Diving

-Best Season for Private Diving in Maui
+Best Seasons for Private Diving in Maui

-When people ask us about the best season for private diving in Maui, we always say it depends on the marine life.
+When people ask us about the best season for private diving in Maui, we always say it depends on marine life.
 There is no right or wrong season for a dive in Hawaii.
-If you want to see Hawaiian sea turtles, visit Maui during the summer months when the ocean is warm, and food for turtles is plentiful.
+If you want to see Hawaiian sea turtles, visit Maui during the summer months when the ocean is warm and food for turtles is plentiful.
 If you desire to scuba dive within earshot of singing humpback whales, visit between November and April!

-Scuba Diving Boat Wrecks Near Maui
+Boat Wrecks Near Maui

-Maui has several boat wrecks to scuba dive near the shoreline.
+Maui has several boat wrecks you can scuba dive near the shoreline.
 In South Kihei, the St. Anthony’s wreckage sits just off the beach, and there is a World War Two airplane near Sugar Beach in North Kihei.
 While in Lahaina, the Carthaginian lies on a sandy bottom at 100 feet.
 It’s hard to say whether Kihei or Lahaina has better dive sites, as both areas host first-class artificial reefs where sea life thrives.
 At all of the spots, you may catch a glimpse of a White Tip Reef Shark, turtle, school of goatfish, octopus, moray eel, and even stingray.
 Keep your eyes on the surrounding reefs for Green Turtles that are known to populate the areas.
 Take a pic if you like, but please refrain from physically touching turtles or any other creatures you may encounter during your private scuba diving tour in Maui.

-When you are ready to reserve your private Maui dives, you can book online or call Banyan Tree Divers Maui (808) 446-6099.
+When you are ready to reserve your private Maui dives, you can book online or call Banyan Tree Divers Maui at (808) 446-6099.